 Any student personal property that is in direct violation of Residential Life & Housing policy (including, but not limited to, items left in common areas and/or hallways, candles, halogen lamps, open coil burners, toasters, air conditioners, hookahs, drug paraphernalia) will be confiscated and then discarded or donated to a local charity after 5 working days.

-When vacating the assigned space, all residents must remove all personal property and leave the room, any common areas, and any furnishings clean and in the same condition they were in when occupancy commenced.
+When vacating the assigned space, residents must remove all personal property and leave the room, any common areas, and any furnishings clean and in the same condition they were in when occupancy commenced.
 Any personal property left in the room or the common areas will be promptly removed and discarded at the expense of the resident.
 Cleaning, repair and disposal charges for common areas will be assessed equally among all occupants of the area unless individual responsibility is established before departure.

 All students are expected to follow established procedures for check-in and check-out of their room assignment.
-Failure to properly check-in in a timely fashion will result in loss of the room assignment, and failure to vacate by the day and time published will result in a fine for improper check-out and/or removal of personal belongings.
+Failure to properly check-in in a timely fashion will result in loss of the room assignment and failure to vacate by the day and time published will result in a fine for improper check-out and/or removal of personal belongings.

-In addition, the student shall reimburse the College upon demand for all damages or expenses which the College may suffer or incur for repair or excessive cleaning of any residence hall, or for repair or replacement of College provided furniture and/or equipment (including smoke detectors), caused by the misconduct or neglect of the student or of their guests.
+In addition, the student shall reimburse the College upon request for all damages or expenses which the College may suffer or incur for repair or excessive cleaning of any residence hall, or for repair or replacement of College-provided furniture and/or equipment (including smoke detectors), caused by the misconduct or neglect of the student or of their guests.
 Any damages or expenses incurred in a room or facility within the residence halls will be charged equally to all residents of that room/suite or users of that facility unless the responsible person or persons assume specific liability.

-Charges are assessed by Residential Life & Housing staff and will be billed to the student’s Bursar account.
+Charges are assessed by Residential Life & Housing staff and will be billed to the student’s account.
 Failure to pay such charges may be cause for refusal to permit registration or for such other action as may be determined appropriate by the College until sums owed are paid in full.
 The policy regarding the referral of delinquent accounts for collection also applies to damages and expenses.
 Any appeal of said charges must be submitted in writing by the student within 30 days of the charge being posted to the student’s account.